REP LIEU INTRODUCES BIPARTISAN LEGISLATION TO STRENGTHEN U.S. ENCRYPTION LAWS

 “Robust encryption is critical for protecting the online privacy and security of all Americans and it’s essential for national security.
 I’ve long opposed government attempts to mandate backdoors, and I’m proud to partner with Reps.
 Lieu, Mace, and DelBene on the ENCRYPT Act to ensure state and local laws cannot jeopardize the security of all Americans by weakening encryption,” said Rep. Eshoo.

-The ENCRYPT Act is endorsed by the Open Technology Institute (OTI), EFF, the App Association, and Engine.
+The ENCRYPT Act is endorsed by the Open Technology Institute (OTI), EFF, the App Association, Internet Association, and Engine.